Language selection

 • electrical wires and cables for its conductivity

-• plumbing, industrial machinery and construction materials for its durability, machinability, corrosion resistance, and ability to be cast with high precision
+• plumbing, industrial machinery, and construction materials for its durability, machinability and resistance to corrosion

-• many emerging and clean technologies, such as solar cells and electric vehicles
+• emerging clean technologies, such as solar cells and electric vehicles

 Key facts

-• In 2022, Canadian mines produced 510,782 tonnes of copper in concentrate, with over half originating from British Columbia.
+• In 2023, Canadian mines produced 508,250 tonnes of copper in concentrate, with nearly half originating from British Columbia.

-• The green energy transition is anticipated to significantly increase demand for copper because of its uses in electricity networks and clean energy technologies, such as electric vehicles.
+• The green energy transition is expected to significantly increase copper demand, driven by its essential role in electricity networks and clean energy technologies, including electric vehicles.

 Learn more about copper